ZhouKanglei/AQA-Benchmark/README.md

 ## 📞 Contact Us

-For any questions or issues, please open an issue on GitHub or reach out to us via email at [z h o u k a n g l e i {at} q q .c om ](mailto:zkl@qq.com) (Please remove the spaces in the email address before sending your message).
+For any questions or issues, please open an issue on GitHub or reach out to us via email at [z h o u k a n g l e i {at} q q . c o m](mailto:zkl@qq.com) (Please remove the spaces in the email address before sending your message).

 Happy benchmarking!